lukeocodes/gatsby-homepage/content/posts/2018-03-01--building-a-blog-with-gatsby-react-and-webtask/index.md

 ### Sign Up for Auth0

 You'll need an [Auth0](https://auth0.com) account to manage authentication.
-You can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account here</a>.
+You can <a href="https://auth0.com/signup">sign up for a free Auth0 account here</a>.
 Next, set up an Auth0 Application so Auth0 can interface with your app.

 ### Set Up an Application App